 For consideration, authors should provide by email a portfolio including the prospectus and full manuscript for the completed project.
-The prospectus should provide the following information: a description of the goals, intended audience, and significance; and an explanation of technical requirements, feasibility, and long-term sustainability.
+The prospectus should provide the following information: a description of the goals, intended audience, and significance; and a detailed explanation of technical requirements, feasibility, and long-term sustainability.
 The full manuscript should include all digital materials (manuscript and materials can be submitted as a url).
 We also ask that authors provide a recent CV.
-The next deadline for submissions is March 1, 2019.
+The next deadline for submissions is March 1, 2020.

 - General Guidelines for Prospectus Submission to the Digital Rhetoric Collaborative